-What a privilege it has been for me to be involved in the bass fishing world for over 30 years.
-I’m in a unique position being a lady angler, outdoor writer and Aaron Martens’ mom who has extended my interest and access into the world of competitive fishing.
-You can bet I’ve seen changes in fishing techniques and tackle, but the changes I’ve witnessed among the pro anglers is what I would like to write about.
+It has been a privilege for me to be involved in the bass fishing world for over 30 years.
+I’m in a unique position being a lady angler, outdoor writer, and Aaron Martens’ mom, who has extended my interest and access into the world of competitive fishing.
+You can bet I’ve seen changes in fishing techniques and tackle, but the changes I’ve witnessed among the pro anglers are what I would like to write about.

-It’s obvious we have seasoned, well-seasoned and rookie anglers all competing against each other in every tournament.
-As a human interest writer, the key for me is to maintain my enthusiasm for the sport and love for people.
-Real love is resisting the urge to judge or condemn people for their mistakes and that’s not always easy because I’m still human!
-However, I hope you’ll find my thoughts interesting, thought provoking and inspiring.
+We have seasoned, well-seasoned, and rookie anglers competing against each other in every tournament.
+As a human interest writer, the key is to maintain my enthusiasm for the sport and love for people.
+Real love is resisting the urge to judge or condemn people for their mistakes, and that’s not always easy because I’m still human!
+However, I hope you’ll find my thoughts engaging, thought-provoking, and inspiring.

 Boys to Men